eclipse/xtext/xtext-website/documentation/301_grammarlanguage.md

 Generally speaking, the instance is created as soon as the parser hits the first assignment.
 However, actions allow to explicitly instantiate any [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java).
 The notation `{TypeB}` will create an instance of *TypeB* and assign it to the result of the parser rule.
 This allows to define parser rules without any assignment and to create objects without the need to introduce unnecessary delegate rules.

 Note: If a parser rule does not instantiate any object because it does not contain an Action and no mandatory Assignment, you'll likely end up with unexpected situations for valid input files.
-Xtext detects this situation and will raise a warning for the parser rules in question.
+Xtext detects this situation and will raise a warning (with a corresponding quickfix) for the parser rules in question.

 ##### Unassigned Rule Calls